ctcl-bregis/ctclsite-python/config/projects/codenames.md

 - Lead Chromate - CrL
 - Strontium Chromate - CrR

-ARM-based Chromebook and Chromebox systems are excluded from codenaming as there is no known way to replace their Google-developed firmware.
+ARM-based Chromebook and Chromebox systems are excluded from codenaming as there is currently no known way to replace their Google-developed firmware.

 ## Special
-Special chemical compound names are reserved for very rare hardware platforms.
+Special chemical compound names are reserved for rare hardware platforms.

-Devices that would have a "special" codename include:
+Devices that would have a "special" codename include but is obviously not limited to:

 - Contains an SoC part of the MagicEyes MMSP series
 - Contains an SoC part of the Ingenic Jz47xx series outside of development kits